webmachinelearning/hybrid-ai/proposals/cache.md

   we could consider allowing `loadGraph` to take a list of hashes, and allow it to retrieve the model associated with any of them.
 To avoid the inconvenience of using hashes, a library could be provided to access a database of hashes for common models.
+- There is some overlap of design considerations and motivations with the Cross-Origin Storage (COS) API proposal, see Reference 6.
+However this proposal is more focused on models and is a cache, not a general file storage mechanism.

 ## References
 1. Thomas Steiner, Google,